-Via Seed & Stem Cuttings.
+Via Seed & Offset Cuttings.

 Seed Propagation (Very Difficult) - Obtaining and sowing of seeds is both problematic and near-impossible without the correct equipment.
 Sow on a seaweed-based agar in an enclosed transparent tub on some bottom-heat (25℃, 77℉).
 Do not open the container until the seedlings are around two inches in height with adequate roots.
 Pour water into the agar to loosen it off the roots, and pot them up into 5cm (2 inches) pots with Orchid Bark.
 Maintain high humidity and bright indirect light to alleviate the severity of environmental shock, which can be achieved using a pebble tray.
 Follow the care requirements mentioned at the top.

-Stem Cuttings (Moderate) - During springtime, choose stems that are around 12cm (5 inches) in length with multiple roots emerging between the roots.
+Offset ('Pup') Cuttings (Moderate) - During springtime, choose stems that are around 12cm (5 inches) in length with multiple roots emerging between the roots.
 Wrap the cuttings tightly in moist sphagnum moss (found at most garden centres in the hanging basket department) for the first month of its life.
 Keep it away from direct sunlight or avoid water-logging during this period and remove from the moss once the roots are at least 10cm in length.
 Teak pots can be purchased online along with other Orchid accessories.
 Please note that this form of propagation should only be taken if there are new roots emerging within the leaves in the top two-thirds of the foliage.
+See image below.

 Vanda Orchids can flower up to two or three times a year, with each show lasting several months.
 Usually, they'll naturally flower in the parameters of late autumn to early spring, with enhanced chances of a bloom originating from a cooled dormancy period in the winter.